ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 I wish I could say that Royal Ascot is a great day out for solo travelers.
 But even though I generally enjoy traveling alone, I did think that Royal Ascot would be better with family or friends.

 If you are one of those lucky extroverts that have never met a stranger, you may feel differently.
-However, for me an introvert attending Royal Ascot felt slightly uncomfortable.
+However, for me as an introvert attending Royal Ascot felt slightly uncomfortable.

 This was mainly because